All Episodes

 Furthermore, he doesn't care about creating jobs.

-So Marco Rubio.
+So, Marco Rubio.

 Marco Rubio makes a great point.

-He took to the Senate floor, gave uh an interesting 10-minute speech on the two competing economic visions that divide us.
+He took to the Senate floor, gave an interesting 10-minute speech on the two competing economic visions that divide us.

 And rather than blaming politicians in Washington for the division, he said the problems run much deeper than just the politicians in Washington.

-He said Washington is divided because America is divided on this point.
+He said, Washington is divided because America is divided on this point.

 He's right.

-He was fair-minded toward his opponents, but he didn't promise to bring us all together with a balanced Approach, or by being a uniter, not a divider.
+John McCormick, writing in the Weekly Standard, says that he was civil, he was fair-minded toward his opponents, but he didn't promise to bring us all together with a balanced approach or by being a uniter, not a divider.

 He didn't promise to turn our blue states and red states into one nation of purpley goodness.